django-cms/django-cms/docs/how_to/install.rst

     assumes that you are starting with a blank project, so you will need to adapt the steps below appropriately as required.

 This document assumes you have some basic familiarity with Python and Django.
-After you have integrated django CMS into your project, you should be able to follow the :doc:`/introduction/index` for an introduction to developing with django CMS.
+After you've integrated django CMS into your project, you should be able to follow the :doc:`/introduction/index` for an introduction to developing with django CMS.